NEW Lateral Associate Opening – Sophisticated Work, High Compensation, STRONG Work/Life Balance (Seattle):

 The Assistant United States Attorneys in the Criminal Division pursue prosecutions for violations of federal law that occur within the District.
 Criminal Division Assistant United States Attorneys advise federal law enforcement agents on criminal investigations, present criminal cases to the grand jury, try criminal cases before the United States District Court, and at times represent the United States in criminal appeals before the Ninth Circuit Court of Appeals.

-The attorney hired for this position will be assigned a variety of criminal matters involving various areas of federal law but with a particular focus on violent crime.
-This position will be located in Tacoma Office.
-The successful applicant for this positions should anticipate spending the first several months in the position working at the Seattle office for training, and will be required to come to Seattle periodically as needed for casework and additional training.
+The attorneys hired for these positions will be assigned to criminal matters involving various areas of federal criminal law.
+These positions may be located in either the Seattle or Tacoma Offices.
+Applicants should state their preference of office location in the cover letter.
+Further, any applicant hired for a position to be located in the Tacoma Office should anticipate spending the first several months in the position working at the Seattle office for training.
+Work in the Tacoma office also requires periodic travel to Seattle as needed for casework and additional training.

-The applicant must possess a J.D.
+The applicants must possess a J.D.
 Degree, be an active member of the bar (any jurisdiction), and have at least three years post-J.D. experience.
-Ideal qualifications include at least five years of post-J.D. litigation experience.
-Any applicant with experience with addressing violent crime issues either as a prosecutor or defense lawyer should provide information about that experience in the cover letter.
+Ideal applicants will have at least five years of post-J.D. litigation experience, with some experience in criminal law.

-Applicants must demonstrate a quick analytical ability and an ability to synthesize a wide range of data, help direct an investigation and have the ability to accurately and precisely articulate the critical issues in a case.
+Applicants must demonstrate a strong analytical ability, an ability to synthesize a wide range of data, help direct an investigation, and have the ability to accurately and precisely articulate the critical issues in a case.
 Applicants must demonstrate superior oral and writing skills, strong research and interpersonal skills, and good judgment.
 Applicants must possess excellent communication and courtroom skills, and exhibit the ability to work in a supportive and professional manner with other attorneys, support staff and client agencies.
 Applicants must have a demonstrated capacity to function, with minimal guidance, in a highly demanding environment and in the highest ethical manner.

 Occasional travel within and outside the District will be required.